Best Credit Card Deals 2020

-There's a difference between the best* credit card deal and the best* credit card for you.
-While it’s easy to be lured by the promise of low annual fees, bonus points and exclusive offers, the ongoing features are just as important in the long run.
+There's a difference between the best credit card deal* and the best credit card* for you.
+While it’s easy to be lured by the promise of low rates and fees, bonus points and exclusive offers, the ongoing features are just as important in the long run.
 Comparing the following factors will help you find the right credit card for your needs now and in the future.

 - Promotional periods.
-Whether it’s a low balance transfer offer, 0% purchases or a waived annual fee, these credit card offers usually only last for a limited time.
+Whether it’s a low balance transfer offer, 0% purchases or a waived annual fee, these credit card offers usually last for a limited time.
 This means you need to apply before the promotion ends.
-Also keep in mind that most introductory periods begin as soon as the card is approved or activated, so you’ll need to take advantage of it immediately and know when it ends to get the most value out of it.
+Also keep in mind that most introductory periods begin as soon as the card is approved or activated – so you need to take advantage of an offer immediately and know when it ends to get the most value out of it.

 - Standard costs.
-As well as the introductory offer or exclusive deal, pay attention to the standard costs such as the annual fee, purchase rate, cash advance rate and foreign currency conversion fee.
-This will help you make sure the value of the offer isn’t outbalanced by the ongoing card costs.
+As well as the introductory offer or exclusive deal, pay attention to standard costs such as the annual fee, purchase rate, cash advance rate and foreign currency conversion fee.
+This will help you make sure the value of the offer isn’t balanced out by ongoing card costs.

 - Rewards programs.
-If you’re comparing rewards credit cards, consider how many points you can earn per dollar, the payments that earn rewards, how you can redeem rewards and whether there are any limitations (such as points caps or expiration).
+If you’re comparing rewards credit cards, consider how many points you can earn per dollar, what transactions are eligible to earn points, how you can redeem rewards and whether there are any limitations (such as point caps or point expiry).

-- Perks and services.
-To get more value from your card, look at the complimentary extras such as travel insurance, airline lounge passes or concierge services.
+- Perks.
+Check out details for any complimentary extras such as travel insurance, airline lounge passes or concierge services.
 If you use these features, they can add to the potential value of the card.